 With the horizons of medical science expanding across various avenues, the career prospects of pursuing a course in this field have also increased.
-Individuals who are intrigued by the functioning of the human body and are passionate about helping others often work as doctors, researchers or professors.
+Individuals who are intrigued by the functioning of the human body and are passionate about helping others often work as doctors, researchers, or professors.
 However, with a plethora of options available, the aspirants often get confused between the medical courses after 12th.
-Although BSc Nursing, BSc Anesthesia, and other such related courses are pursued by Science stream students, MBBS still remains the most sought after career path.
-Further, in order to enhance knowledge and skills, students also enrol in postgraduation courses like Doctor of Medicine [MD].
-Though both programs are included in the list of popular medical courses but do you know the basic differences between the two?
-Or what prospects they offer?
-So, If you want to understand the comparison between MD vs MBBS degree, then here’s a blog that will shed light on the salient features of both the programs
+Although BSc Nursing, BSc Anesthesia, and other such related courses are pursued by Science stream students, MBBS still remains the most sought-after career path.
+Further, in order to enhance knowledge and skills, students also enroll in postgraduation courses like Doctor of Medicine [MD].
+Though both programs are included in the list of popular medical courses do you know the basic differences between the two?
+Or what prospects do they offer?
+So, If you want to understand the comparison between MD vs MBBS degrees, then here’s a blog that will shed light on the salient features of both the programs

 Related Read: MBBS Abroad Consultants